-- .1 Cover plates for wiring devices to: CSA-C22.2 No.42.1. - .2 Cover plates from one manufacturer throughout project. - .3 Sheet stainless steel utility box cover for wiring devices installed in surface-mounted utility boxes. - .4 Stainless steel, 1 mm thick cover plates for wiring devices mounted in flush-mounted outlet box. - .5 Stainless steel or cast aluminum cover plates for wiring devices mounted in surface-mounted FS or FD type conduit boxes. - .6 Weatherproof double lift spring-loaded cast aluminum cover plates, complete with gaskets for duplex receptacles as indicated. - .7 Weatherproof spring-loaded cast aluminum cover plates complete with gaskets for single receptacles or switches.
+- .1 Cover plates for wiring devices to: CSA-C22.2 No.42.1. - .2 Cover plates from one manufacturer throughout project. - .3 Weatherproof double lift spring-loaded cast aluminum cover plates, complete with gaskets for duplex receptacles as indicated. - .4 Weatherproof spring-loaded cast aluminum cover plates complete with gaskets for single receptacles or switches.

-.1 Switches:

-- .1 Install single throw switches with handle in "UP" position when switch closed. - .2 Install switches in gang type outlet box when more than one (1) switch is required in one (1) location. - .3 Mount toggle switches at height in accordance with Section 26 05 00 -Common Work Results - Electrical.
+- .1 Switches: - .1 Install single throw switches with handle in "UP" position when switch closed. - .2 Install switches in gang type outlet box when more than one (1) switch is required in one (1) location. - .3 Mount toggle switches at height in accordance with Section 26 05 00 -Common Work Results - Electrical. - .2 Receptacles: - .1 Install receptacles in gang type outlet box when more than one receptacle is required in one location.

-.2 Receptacles:

-- .1 Install receptacles in gang type outlet box when more than one receptacle is required in one location. - .2 Mount receptacles at height in accordance with Section 26 05 00 Common Work Results Electrical. - .3 Where split receptacle has one portion switched, mount vertically and switch upper portion.

-.3 Cover plates:

-- .1 Protect stainless steel cover plate finish with paper or plastic film until painting and other work is finished. - .2 Install suitable common cover plates where wiring devices are grouped. - .3 Do not use cover plates meant for flush outlet boxes on surface-mounted boxes.
+- .2 Mount receptacles at height in accordance with Section 26 05 00 -Common Work Results - Electrical. - .3 Where split receptacle has one portion switched, mount vertically and switch upper portion. - .3 Cover plates: - .1 Protect stainless steel cover plate finish with paper or plastic film until painting and other work is finished. - .2 Install suitable common cover plates where wiring devices are grouped. - .3 Do not use cover plates meant for flush outlet boxes on surface-mounted boxes.